Crock Pot Pork Carnitas

 - Homemade guacamole or sliced avocados.

-- Shredded cheese like cheddar or Monterey Jack.
-Or try cotjita which is a Mexican crumbling cheese.
+- Shredded cheese, like cheddar or Monterey Jack.
+Cotjita, which is a Mexican crumbling cheese, is amazing with this slow cooker pork carnitas recipe too.

-- Sprinkle some chopped cilantro and lime juice over the top!
+- Some chopped fresh cilantro and a squeeze of lime juice over the top is so tasty!

-The secret for the best slow cooker carnitas is the cooking time.
+- The secret for the best slow cooker carnitas is the cooking time.
 The meat needs a long time to cook so the fat breaks down and tenderizes the meat.
 So, you can’t rush it!
-You know when it’s done when you can easily shred the meat with a fork.
+You’ll know it’s done when you can easily shred the meat with a fork.

 I know you’re going to love making homemade carnitas!
 The hardest part of this recipe is waiting for that delicious meat to simmer and tenderize.
 I hope you love it!